dkazanc/TomoPhantom/README.md

 piecewise-constant and also smooth analytical objects.
 The objects include: gaussians, parabolas, ellipses, cones, rectangulars, etc. The exact Radon
 Transform in parallel beam geometry of a phantom can be obtained, therefore producing an analytical sinogram.
 Those sinograms can be used for testing purposes without so-called the ['Inverse Crime'](http://www.sciencedirect.com/science/article/pii/S0377042705007296).
 TomoPhantom is compatable with
-['ASTRA-toolbox'](http://www.astra-toolbox.com/) and therefore the data can be directly reconstructed using ASTRA (see examples).
+['ASTRA-toolbox'](http://www.astra-toolbox.com/) and therefore the generated data can be directly reconstructed using ASTRA (see examples).
 Additionally, the code for geometric transformation introduced  in the paper [1] has been added to generate fan-beam sinograms by non-linear deformation of a phantom.

 ### Package contents: